CPSC319-2022/JungleCart/README.md

 ### Working on an Issue

 - Create a branch with its issue number in it. for example if issue number is 342 your branch will be `JC-342`
+- keep your commits starting with the same issue/branch format e.g. `JC-342: added gitignore`
 - Regularly pull from main to have the latest updates
 - Apart from implementation the code needs to have good testing coverage.
 The testing threshold will be enforced and you are responsible to write code for your own features.
 We recommend [Test Driven Development](https://www.browserstack.com/guide/what-is-test-driven-development)